asecurityteam/cvelist/readme.md

 ### Setup

 Create a python 3 virtualenv.

-For example (using Pipenv):
+For example, using virtualenv via virtualenvwrapper:

+    mkvirtualenv -p /usr/bin/python3 cvelist

+For example, using Pipenv:

     pipenv shell --three